sttp-book/sttp-book/chapters/appendix/answers.md

 `board != null`

-For a class invariant the assertions has to assert a class variable.
+For a class invariant the assertions have to assert a class variable.
 `board` is such a class variable, unlike the other variables that are checked by the assertions.
 The other assertions are about the parameters (preconditions) or the result (postcondition).